DumDumDesigns/Nabsta/README.md

-Nabsta is a multi track audio recording application to run on android platforms.
+### Nabsta multi track audio recording application to run on android devices.
 It will  behave similar to a four track machine or track editor used to dub tracks for music creation.

 Nabsta is still in development / testing phases.